 On March 6, 2020, Governor Beshear declared a state of emergency in Kentucky.
 Exec.
 Order 2020-215 (Mar.
 6, 2020).
 In response, the Kentucky Cabinet for Health and Human Services (Cabinet) provided a brief update on its website regarding emergency CONs.
-See Cabinet, Certificate of Need.39 Notably, the Cabinet directed potential applications to "follow emergency regulation 900 [Ky.
+See Cabinet, Certificate of Need.38 Notably, the Cabinet directed potential applications to "follow emergency regulation 900 [Ky.
 Admin.
 Regs.]
 6:080."
 This regulation allows healthcare providers to respond to the emergency without first seeking a CON, so long as they notify the Cabinet about what action was taken after the fact.
 The emergency service may continue without a CON until "the emergency ceases to exist" or "the [C]abinet issues a final decision to approve or disapprove the application for CON."
 900 Ky.
 Admin.
 Regs.
 6:080 § 2(5).
 According to the Cabinet's website, it received 25 emergency CON applications between March 18, 2020, and June 1, 2020.
-See Cabinet, CON Search Emergency Approval.40
+See Cabinet, CON Search Emergency Approval.39

 In Kentucky, formal review of a CON application takes up to 90 days.
 Ky.
-Rev. Stat. §216B.015; 900 Ky.
+Rev. Stat. §216B.015(12); 900 Ky.
 Admin.
 Regs.
 6:065.
 If an application qualifies for nonsubstantive review and no direct competitors request a hearing, the application process takes 35 days once an application is deemed complete.
 See Ky.
 Rev. Stat. § 216B.095.
 Applications can be submitted at any time.
-The fee for a CON application ranges from \$1,000 (for proposals less than \$200,000 in capital expenditures) to \$25,000 (for proposals greater than \$5 million).
+The fee for a CON application ranges from \$100 (for emergency applications by existing healthcare facilities) to \$25,000 (for proposals greater than \$5 million).
 900 Ky.
 Admin.
 Regs.
 6:020 §§ 1(2)-(4).
-An application fee is nonrefundable unless the applicant withdraws the application within five days of its submission.
+An application fee is nonrefundable unless the applicant withdraws the application within five working days of its submission.
 900 Ky.
 Admin.
 Regs.
 6:020 § 2(3).
 Competitors can intervene in the application process and can offer evidence or argument as to why an application should be denied.
-900 Ky.
+Ky.
+Rev. Stat. §§ 216B.085, .115; 900 Ky.
 Admin.
 Regs.
 6:090.

 CON?
-Number of CONs Moratoria CON applies with expenditure of: Temporary COVID-19 response: Hospital Beds Yes 3 0 Any amount Preexisting regulation implemented Beds Outside Hospitals Yes 14 0 Any amount Preexisting regulation implemented Equipment Yes 1 0 \$3,319,893+ Preexisting regulation implemented Facilities/Buildings Yes 17 0 \$0 - \$3,319,893 Preexisting regulation implemented Services Yes 9 0 \$0 - \$3,319,893 Preexisting regulation implemented Emergency Medical Transport Yes 1 0 Any amount Preexisting regulation implemented
+CON applies with expenditure of: Temporary COVID-19 response: Hospital Beds Yes Any amount Preexisting regulation implemented Beds Outside Hospitals Yes Any amount Preexisting regulation implemented Equipment Yes \$3,319,893+ Preexisting regulation implemented Facilities/Buildings Yes Any amount Preexisting regulation implemented Services Yes Any amount Preexisting regulation implemented Emergency Medical Transport Yes Any amount Preexisting regulation implemented